Doughty Street Chambers is delighted to announce twenty-f...Read more

 “Without Markus’ help it is very likely that I would not be here today still practicing as a dentist… His meticulous attention to detail, application of relevant case law in an obscure case like mine and bravery to take on a case like mine which could easily have been lost are assets of his that I am grateful for.”
 Pro bono client

-Markus completed a secondment with the Extradition Unit of the Crown Prosecution Service (CPS) in 2024.
-During his secondment, Markus was a Reviewing Lawyer responsible for requests from European Union (Part 1) countries.
-This included requests for serious offences such as attempted murder and armed robbery.
-He also conducted advocacy in both Westminster Magistrates’ Court and the High Court and gained insight into how the CPS engages with its Liaison Prosecutors overseas and partners at home such as the National Crime Agency (NCA) and the Home Office.
+In 2024, Markus undertook a secondment with the Crown Prosecution Service (CPS) Extradition Unit.
+As a Reviewing Lawyer, he handled requests from Part 1 territories, including those involving serious offences such as attempted murder and armed robbery.
+He also appeared as an advocate in Westminster Magistrates’ Court and the High Court.
+His time with the CPS provided valuable insight into international cooperation, including work with Liaison Prosecutors, the National Crime Agency (NCA), and the Home Office.

-His article on the significance of the reports of the Committee for the Prevention of Torture (CPT) in extradition hearings was published in Sweet & Maxwell’s European Human Rights Law Review in 2019.
-He has also presented a talk on Chinese extradition requests at Corker Binning and on extradition and war crimes at an international conference in Croatia.
+Markus’ article on the evidential significance of the reports of the Committee for the Prevention of Torture (CPT) in extradition hearings was published in Sweet & Maxwell’s European Human Rights Law Review in 2019.
+He has also delivered talks on Chinese extradition requests at Corker Binning and on extradition and war crimes at an international conference in Croatia.

 Alongside his practice, Markus sits on the Committee of the Extradition Lawyers’ Association (ELA) and is an active member of the Defence Extradition Lawyers’ Forum (DELF).